Yes, America's Anchorman is away and this is your undocumented anchorman, EIB's very own anchor baby.

 It's nothing to do with age.

-This is a this is we are being asked in the same way of totalitarian societies to string along with a fiction, to string along with a fiction.
+We are being asked in the same way of totalitarian societies to string along with a fiction, to string along with a fiction, that this is a fit, healthy woman who just dehydrated slightly and just needs a couple of hours' rest.

 Whereas instead, she's actually traveling with better medical care.